How to manage complex hybrid infrastructures

 As market demands shift and usage seasons begin and end, IT demand fluctuates.
 An on-premises data center alone isn’t built to scale quickly or cost-effectively.

-But a complex hybrid infrastructure can boost and reprovision its cloud usage as needed — whether it’s processing power, bandwidth, or storage.
-All without the need for additional hardware setups.
+But a complex hybrid infrastructure can boost and reprovision its cloud usage as needed—whether it’s processing power, bandwidth, or storage—all without the need for additional hardware setups.

 2. Cost savings